Model Repos docs

 - All the tags can be used to filter the list of models on https://huggingface.co/models.

-- License identifiers are those standardized by GitHub in the right column (keywords) here.
+- License identifiers are the keywords listed in the right column of this table.

 - Dataset, metric, and language identifiers are those listed on the Datasets, Metrics and Languages pages and in the

 language: - ru - en tags: - translation license: apache-2.0 datasets: - wmt19 metrics: - bleu - sacrebleu

 Each model page lists all the model's tags in the page header, below the model name.

 Those are primarily computed from the model card metadata, except that we also add some of them automatically, as described in How is a model's type of inference API and widget determined?.

 You can specify the widget input in the model card metadata section: